Skip to content

 15. ECG Sensor

-An ECG or electrocardiogram is a simple test that can check your heart’s rhythm and electrical activity.
+An ECG or electrocardiogram is a simple test to check your heart’s rhythm and electrical activity.
 The test results can provide information if there is a possible heart problem.
-These problems mainly include chest pain, coronary artery disease, or a possible heart attack.
+These problems include chest pain, coronary artery disease, or a possible heart attack.

 The information from an ECG sensor can be quite important, and a person ideally has to take immediate medical assistance.
-Therefore, to avoid any false alarms, the ECG sensor on the apple watch checks the irregularity fore times to check for data consistency.
+Therefore, to avoid any false alarms, the ECG sensor on the Apple Watch checks the irregularity multiple times for data consistency.

 The only disadvantage is that smartwatches with ECG sensors are expensive, and you probably have to shell out more!
 Popular smartwatches with ECG include Apple Watch Series 7, Samsung Galaxy Watch 4, and Fitbit Charge 5 and Sense.